 Electronics use: The emphasis in a seminar is on conversation.
 Please put away your electronic devices when you are in class so that you can devote your full attention to what your classmates are saying and to what you can contribute.
 I ask that you use PRINT editions of the texts we will be discussing so that you can leave your phones, computers, tablets, e-readers, and other distractions in your bags.
 I don’t want for you to forfeit your participation points for that day.
 Pen and paper will do fine for your note-taking in Honors.

-Participation and preparation: Honors seminars are neither lectures nor bull sessions; active attendance is a part of participation, but your presence alone does not guarantee participation points.
+Participation and preparation: Honors seminars are neither lectures nor bull sessions; active attendance is a part of participation, and so your presence alone does not guarantee participation points.
 You are encouraged to contribute when you have something thoughtful to say…which means coming to class thoroughly prepared to discuss the day’s readings with an open mind.
 The best way to prepare is to read the course materials attentively, looking up unfamiliar words and concepts, and generally considering the major issues of the works before we begin our discussions.

 Leading class discussion: Depending on course enrollment, you will be expected to lead class discussion in one of two ways (or possibly both).
 If enrollment drops to approximately one dozen students in the course, you will be charged with leading class discussion for at least 30 minutes (and likely the entire class session after my opening remarks) at some point during the semester.
 You should email me several days ahead of time with your tentative questions and plan of attack so that I can offer additional questions and offer some hints for the text you will be teaching.

-Reading journal: Reading journal: In addition to your normal class notes, you should purchase a separate notebook—a reading journal—to use for reflection throughout the semester.
+Reading journal: In addition to your normal class notes, you will need a separate notebook—a reading journal—to use for reflection throughout the semester.
 For each reading, I will announce some reflection questions for you to consider in your private reading journal.
 I recommend tackling the questions before attacking the reading so that you can see how your ideas compare with those of the text.
 This will take approximately one to two hours per text and it is a significant part of this course.
-You will draw on your personal responses in your short reflection papers, and your observations about the readings will help you prepare for class discussion.
+You will draw on your personal responses in your short response papers, and your observations about the readings will help you prepare for class discussion.
 This reading journal is strictly confidential—you will never, ever be required to share its contents with me or with any of your classmates.
 You are expected to keep up with it.

 Following up by email: Although Honors expects all students to contribute to our daily seminar discussion, you may not be able to express every idea that you would like to explore in our limited time.
 I encourage you to email me with your observations, questions, or even links to relevant articles.
 Past students have found it helpful to articulate an idea by explaining it in an email to me, and this is one way introverted students in particular can show that they are truly engaged in the course.